-The CCJPA develops fares in conjunction with Amtrak to ensure the Capitol Corridor service is attractive and competitive with other transportation options.
-Ticket types include standard one-way and roundtrip fares, monthly passes, and 10-ride tickets valid for 60 days.
-Ten-ride tickets are discounted roughly 35 percent as compared to one-way fares and monthly tickets are discounted roughly 50 percent from one-way fares, assuming use of 40 times per month.
-A 6-ride ticket was introduced in summer 2019, designed for college/university students.
-These discounted multi-ride fares have become increasingly popular due to the high number of repeat riders who use the Capitol Corridor trains as their primary means of travel along the corridor.
+Current ticket types include standard one-way and roundtrip fares, monthly passes, and ten-ride tickets valid for 60 days.
+Ten-ride tickets are discounted roughly 30-35 percent as compared to one-way fares and monthly tickets are discounted roughly 50 percent from one-way fares, assuming use of 40 times per month.
+A six-ride ticket was introduced in summer 2019, designed for college/university students.
+These discounted multi-ride fares are ideal for repeat riders who use the Capitol Corridor trains as their primary means of travel along the corridor.
 Multi-ride tickets can be used year-round for all regularly scheduled train service.
-Reservations are not required for any of the trains.
+To retain flexibility and convenience for our riders, reservations are not required for any of the trains.

 The CCJPA also offers targeted discount programs for leisure travelers.
-The "Take Five for \$5 on Weekends" buy-one/bring up to five others at \$5 each way is a seasonal discount for small group travel.
-Due to its popularity, CCJPA developed the "Friends and Family" year-round offer that allows savings for buy-one/bring up to five others at 50 percent off.
+The "Friends and Family" year-round offer offers savings for buy-one/bring up to five others at 50 percent off.
 The Capitol Corridor also utilizes a variety of seasonal discounts aimed at specific target groups such as seniors, to promote off-peak and weekend ridership.
-In addition, Capitol Corridor offers a variety of Everyday Discounts for seniors, children, military, disabled person, and members of select organizations.
+In addition, Capitol Corridor offers a variety of California Everyday Discounts for seniors, children, military, disabled person, and members of select organizations in conjunction with the San Joaquins and Pacific Surfliner.

-Under the Cal-ITP process, CCJPA, along with SJJPA staff, are positioned to re-cast the fare and ticketing system in an effort to simplify connections to other transportation services, reduce the costs of fare collection, and greatly simplify travel for customer.
+Under the Cal-ITP process, CCJPA, along with SJJPA staff, are positioned to re-cast the fare and ticketing system to simplify connections to other transportation services, reduce the costs of fare collection, allow for easier execution of potential fare offers, and greatly simplify travel for the customer.
 The process for this change will emerge over the period of this Business Plan and will require the development of internal capacity for CCJPA to manage revenue and customer service, much of which is handled by Amtrak at present.
 CCJPA will work closely with Cal-STA and Caltrans DRMT leadership to ensure that the proper staffing resources are in place to shift and then grow into a new fare and ticketing system that delivers on the objectives described.